gbedwell/gbedwell.github.io/_pages/cv.md

 **Instructor in Medicine** - Dana-Farber Cancer Institute/Harvard Medical School.

-My current research is broadly focused on genomic integration.
-This work has direct applications to many areas of science, including basic virology, clinical virology, gene/cell therapy, and more.
-Even more generally, I am very interested in the development and application of computational methods/tools to biological questions.
-I have developed end-to-end pipelines and packages for the analysis of integration site data, utilized state-of-the-art protein language models and sequence databases to aid in hypothesis generation and data interpretation, used machine learning techniques to better define conserved chromatin states relative to nuclear compartments, and much more.
-Beyond my research efforts, I actively mentor and advise undergraduate students, graduate students, research technicians, and others in both wet and dry lab research.
+My current research is focused on using and developing computational approaches to better understand genomic integration, intrinsically disordered proteins, and nuclear compartmentalization.
+This work is applicable to basic and clinical virology, gene therapy, cell therapy, protein design, and cell biology.
+I have developed novel tools for the improved mapping and analysis of genomic integration sites; applied machine learning algorithms and wet-bench experiments to better understand the conformational ensembles, solution behavior, and sequence determinants of specific properties of intrinsically disordered proteins; and identified conserved chromatin states related to nuclear compartmentalization.
+Through this interdisciplinary approach combining computational methods with biological insights, I aim to advance our understanding of complex cellular processes and contribute to the development of novel therapeutic strategies.

 **Consulting** - Freelance.